Syllabus

 Milestones

 There will be several formative low-stakes milestones during the semester to ensure you are making steady progress towards the final project.
-Details about the project milestones are available here.
+Details about the project milestones are available on Canvas and linked in weekly assignments.

 Due dates for these milestones are available on Canvas.
 The breakdown of how the milestones contribute to your final project grade is below: